“Honey! I’m home,” Marcel shouted, looking for his usual welcome party.

 “Marcel, my grandparents are still alive?”
 Levi asked.
 “They were quite old last time I saw them.
 Are they in the same program that brought me back from the past?”

-Little Sarah and Naomi ran to the door, overexcited with the arrival of their favorite people.
+Little Sarah and Naomi ran to the door, overexcited.

 “Uncle Jay!
-Aunty Rachel!” yelled the girls, all jumpy, at the young couple standing in the doorway looking just as excited as the children.
+Aunty Rachel!” yelled the girls, jumping up and down, at the young couple standing in the doorway looking just as excited as the children.

 “Hey!
-What about me?” said Aunt Rachel fishing for some love too.
+What about me?”
+Aunt Rachel said fishing for some love too.
 “Come here, you two.”
-A big wave of hugs and kisses was coming now in Rachel’s way.
+A big wave of hugs and kisses was now coming Rachel’s way.
 “These are for you,” she said handing over two fancy wrapped packages to the girls.

-“Gifts!” they cried out, even more, agitated and happy than before.
-Another round of hugs and kisses took place before the girls ran inside, eager to rip open the packages and find out what they got this time.
+“Gifts!” they cried out, even more, excited than before.
+Another round of hugs and kisses took place before the girls ran inside, eager to rip open the packages and find out what they had gotten this time.

 “I’m doing great, Jacob.
 Thanks.
 Today has been a very special day.
-Look who I have here with me.”
-Levi started moving closer, looking at the visitors not quite sure yet who they were or why their expressions suddenly changed from smiling faces to complete awe and amazement before they started to cry.
+Look who I have here with me,” he said while Levi approached slowly, looking at the visitors.
+They looked familiar though he was not quite sure yet who they were or why their expressions suddenly changed from smiling faces to complete awe and amazement.

-“Hello, I’m Levi,” he said, not understanding what was going on and not knowing how to react to their surprise at seeing him.
+“Hello, I’m Levi,” he said, not knowing how to react to their marvel at seeing him.

-“It is us, son.
-Your grandparents”, said Jacob, unable to hold back the tears of joy at finally seeing his grandson once again a long time after his fatal accident.
+“It’s us, son.
+Your grandparents,” Jacob said, unable to hold back the tears of joy at finally seeing his grandson once again, a long time after his fatal accident.
+“We were longing for this moment, for so long.”

 They had never had such a wonderful time before, the Adams and the Williams.
-The food was delicious as usual, and the company couldn’t be better.
+The food was delicious as usual and the company couldn’t be better.
 Sarah and Naomi were always a great show to watch.
 Naomi, very bright and eloquent, liked to tell stories.
 The way she talked and acted like a grownup was adorable and amusing.
 Sarah played a variety of instruments better than many adults.
 Her amazing performance with the violin followed dinner.
 The smile and sparkle in the eyes of Jacob and Rachel would not leave their faces.
 Levi couldn’t fully comprehend how happy his grandparents were at that moment.
 He was more curious and puzzled than anything else.
-He was dying to ask how come they were looking so young.
-How weak, tired, decaying bodies turn to strong, healthy, and rejuvenated ones.
-He wasn’t sure if it would be appropriate to flood them with questions during dinner, so he decided to wait for the right time.
+He was dying to ask how they were looking so young.
+How weak, tired, decaying bodies could turn into strong, healthy and rejuvenated ones.
+He wasn’t sure if it would be appropriate to flood them with questions during dinner, so he decided to wait for the right time, until Jacob stood up and said: “Levi, come with me for a moment, please.
+I would like to give you something.”

-“Yes, of course,” promptly responded Levi, jumping like a cat, standing up in one precise and rapid movement, anxious to finally have some questions answered.
+“Yes, of course,” Levi promptly responded, standing up in one rapid movement, anxious to finally have some questions answered.
+He followed Jacob, walking outside through the front door.

-“I believe this belongs to you,” said Jacob handing Levi a book.
+“I believe this belongs to you,” Jacob said handing Levi a book.
 Levi opened it, and immediately his eyes filled up.
 It was the photo album of his wedding day.
-“I know that this is one of the few things you have ever owned that you really cared about.
+“I was looking forward to giving it to you since we got the news you would be resurrected.
+I know that this is one of the few things you have ever owned that you really cared about.
 So, I thought you would like to have it back.
-Anne would like that.”
+Anne would have liked that.”

-“I can understand that it is weird for you to see your grandpa with a thirty-something appearance.
+“I can understand that it is weird for you to see your Grandpa with a thirty-something-year-old appearance.
 I’m guessing this day went all the way up to the first place on the chart of ‘the craziest and most exciting days’ of your life, right?”

-“I still believe that I am dreaming and that I can wake up at any moment.
+“I still believe that this is all a dream and that I can wake up at any moment now.
 But I’m not sure if I want to.”

 “It might be hard to wrap your head around it, but I can assure you, this is no dream.”